-Coach Inc. (COH), the largest U.S. luxury handbag maker, said it won a $257 million default judgment in a lawsuit filed against businesses that operate websites selling counterfeit merchandise.
+Coach Inc. (COH:US), the largest U.S. luxury handbag maker, said it won a $257 million default judgment in a lawsuit filed against businesses that operate websites selling counterfeit merchandise.

 The judgment also awards Coach ownership of 573 Internet domain names, the company said today in a statement.
 The docket in the case, filed in federal court in Chicago, shows that the decision was rendered Oct.
 15.